 How to download, install and run Eclipse Theia?

 Eclipse Theia is a platform for building web-based tools rather than being a product that can directly be downloaded.
 However, you can very easily configure and launch a product based on Theia just like any other application based on Node.js.
-Furthermore, there are predefined example products based on Theia (see here).
-Finally, you can use Theia as part of Eclipse Che (see also how to launch Eclipse Che).
+Furthermore, there is a predefined example product based on Theia called Theia Blueprint.
+Finally, you can use Theia as part of Eclipse Che (see also how to launch Eclipse Che) or other products that are based on Theia.

 How to use Eclipse Theia?